It’s that time of the fantasy season where keeper or dynasty league owners start to look toward the future.

 Even if your teams are doing well, you should always be looking to see where you can add talent at skill positions—just as NFL teams do.

 It was around this time last year that I said it was time to go get Bears WR Darnell Mooney (before he started going off) and if you listened and traded for him you’re now richly rewarded.

-With that in mind here’s my initial list of non-obvious players to acquire and how their teams see their roles in the future (in no particular order) and I’ll add to this list as I get more information in the weeks ahead:
+With that in mind here’s my initial list of non-obvious players (you won’t see Elijah Moore on here as he has come on too strong) to acquire and how their teams see their roles in the future (in no particular order) and I’ll add to this list as I get more information in the weeks ahead:

 1) Rhamondre Stevenson/Patriots: He went from having no role for several weeks to now sharing a role with RB Damien Harris in a two-RB backfield.

 While there are no signs, as of now, that he’ll eventually take over the starting job, Stevenson gives their coaching staff badly needed speed and explosion in the backfield.

 At the very least, Stevenson should garner 10+ touches a game in future seasons, which fits him in nicely as a flex option or higher due to his upside and talent.

 2) Tony Pollard/Cowboys: You might look at Pollard and wonder why he should be on here since he’s their #2 RB, but the Cowboys can move on from Ezekiel Elliott after the 2022 season and owe him nothing.

 So, it’s possible that Pollard, who has really good versatility, could wind up taking over down the road.

 3) Kenny Gainwell/Eagles (ADDED 12/5): For whatever reason, the rookie went from having a clearly defined role earlier this season to very little role in recent weeks.
 However, the Eagle coaching staff remains very high on Gainwell and with Miles Sanders heading into the last season on his contract next year, Gainwell still could see an increased role in the future.